Who is Non Resident Indian?

 If you are an NRI, you would have to file your income tax returns if you fulfill either of these conditions:

-- Your taxable income in India during the year was above the basic exemption limit. (for the financial year 2015-16 amount is Rs.
-2.50 lacs)
+- Your taxable income in India during the year was above the basic exemption limit. (for the financial year 2022-23 amount is around Rs.
+5 lacs)

 - You have earned short-term or long-term capital gains from sale of any investments or assets, even if the gains are less than the basic exemption limit.